 Other attractions within the park include Madame Tussauds, where you can take your photo with a mildly disinterested celebrity.
 It really can get crazy in the 7D Motion theatre, and there’s plenty of fun to be had in the Museum of Illusions.

 Address: 8375 International Dr, Orlando.

 You can’t visit Orlando in good conscience and not try to get out to the Kennedy Space Center on a day trip.
-So much history has been made here, and the exhibits and displays are just the tip of the iceberg.
+So much history has been made here; the exhibits and displays are just the tip of the iceberg.

-Time the visit right, and you may get to see an actual rocket launch!
-But it’s simply fascinating just to take the tours, see the actual vessels that travelled to space, and even relive critical moments of the space race with interactive exhibitions and reenactments.
+Time the visit right, and you may see an actual rocket launch!
+But it’s simply fascinating to take the tours, see the actual vessels that traveled to space, and even relive critical moments of the space race with interactive exhibitions and reenactments.
 You’ll be talking about it for light-years.

 Address: Space Commerce Way, Merritt Island.

 9. Lake Eola

 For a delightful break from the hustle of downtown city life, Lake Eola and Lake Eola Park offer a chance to draw a breath.
 The lake is bordered by a mile-long sidewalk that encircles the lake.